 Below you'll find the Stamps.com 2022 rate tables for:

 First Class Mail Packages

 Any size restrictions will also be listed in each section.

 To avoid rate adjustments, ensure that you are using appropriate dimensions and weight for the service.
-Services classes can change weight and dimension requirements at any time.
+Postage providers may change weight and dimension requirements for service classes at any time.

 Visit USPS Mail Classes Comparison for the most updated information.

 Fees and surcharges may apply to Priority Mail, Priority Mail Express, and Parcel Select Ground shipments based on the package volume and dimensions.
 Learn more about USPS Nonstandard Fees & Dimensional Noncompliance Fees.